mrdmnd/portunus/README.md

 `bazel test //...`

-## Building Policygen
+## Building Portunus

-Policygen is built with `bazel`, which is Google's opensource version of our internal build tool.
+Portunus is built with `bazel`, which is Google's opensource version of the internal build tool.
 Build artifacts are compiled into `./bazel-genfiles/` and binaries are placed into `./bazel-bin/`.